edwardyang12/cascade-stereo/README.md

 please go to the this file to change the path to your dataset.
 The parameters of data augmentation are also included in this file.

+Please use different `$OUTPUT_PATH` for each job or you can use sub directories such as `train_7_28/dataaug-0/` to get more organized.

 ## Test
 ```shell
 python ./CasStereoNet/test_on_sim_real.py --config-file ./CasStereoNet/configs/remote_train_config.yaml --model $PATH_TO_YOUR_MODEL --annotate $EXPERIMENT_ANNOTATION --exclude-bg